cicsdev/cics-banking-sample-application-cbsa/etc/install/carbonReactUI/doc/CBSA_Carbon_React_UI_installation_deployment_guide.md

 3. Edit the server.xml with the appropriate properties.

-4. Deploy the Liberty UI application.
+4. Deploy the Carbon React UI application.

 ### Assumptions: